Welcome to Acorn Retreat

 Films at Scott Cinema in Barnstaple.

-Ferries to Lundy Island from Bideford Port or nearer is Ilfracombe Port, Take National Park Bird spotting boat trips, Fishing boat excursions offered all along individual coastal ports.
+Ferries to Lundy Island from Bideford Port or Ilfracombe Port, Or for shorter trips take National Park Bird spotting boat trips from Lynton, Also Fishing boat excursions offered from Ilfracombe

 Jan 6th Porlock Wassail

 1st Feb ‘Snow Drop Valley’ Wheddon Cross,Exmoor.
 Picture book blanket of snow drops planted by the monks of Dunster open during Feb each year.
 Free admittance.

 1st – 28th Feb Exmoor Food Fest.
 Participating restaurants: 2 courses £10, 3 courses £15.
 Plus a 2 day food street market in Dunster and up in the Tithebarn in Dunster Castle